KhartesViewer/scroll2zarr/README.md

 So single-connected-component `.obj` files are provided to work around this limitation.

+**Note on `khartes` bug**

+Older versions of `khartes` (prior to khartes3d-beta dated March 3 2025) have a bug in the `.obj` importer.
+If multiple `.obj` files are imported simultaneously, all are visible in `khartes`, but only one will be saved.
+This bug is fixed in the new version.

 ## User guide for `ppm_to_layers`

 Like `vc_layers_from_ppm`, `ppm_to_layers` takes a `.ppm` file